 This is the second week spent crossing South Dakota.
 According to a Wikipedia entry the state can roughly be divided into three regions: Black Hills, western, and eastern.
 Geographically the eastern and western regions are defined by the Missouri River, which acts as a boundary dividing them.
-The Black Hills, traversed last week, is sufficiently distinct from the rest of western South Dakota that it can be considered separately from it.
+The Black Hills region, traversed by the route last week, is sufficiently distinct from the rest of western South Dakota that it can be considered separately.

-The route takes you west to east from Kadoka, through vast grasslands in the middle of the state to Oacoma, on to Mitchell after crossing the Mighty Missouri River, then to Sioux Falls.
-The route crosses from the Mountain Time Zone over to Central Time Zone about 20 miles east of Kadoka.
+The Week 8 route takes you west to east from Kadoka, through vast grasslands in the middle of the state to Oacoma, on to Mitchell after crossing the Mighty Missouri River, then to Sioux Falls.
+The route crosses from the Mountain Time Zone over to Central Time Zone at a point about 20 miles east of Kadoka.
 South Dakota is one of 12 other states that must deal with having two different time zones*.

 According to the USDA Forest Service website, the topography of the federal grassland just south of the Missouri River and north of our route, the Fort Pierre National Grassland, includes flat to gently rolling hills with intermittent medium- to large-sized ponds.
 These ponds provide water for wildlife and livestock and serve as important habitats for waterfowl and popular fisheries.

-The grasslands vegetation shelters many wildlife species and native and migrating birds.
+The vegetation of the grasslands shelters many wildlife species and native and migrating birds.
 Nature lovers will have a field day (pun intended) or two as the road takes them to the largest city in SD.
-The Nature Conservancyhas a wonderful page about the grasslands, which are considered an endangered habitat, and on it links to other stories about efforts that are being made to preserve plant and animal life.
+The Nature Conservancy has a wonderful page about the grasslands, which are considered an endangered habitat, and on it links to other stories about efforts that are being made to preserve plant and animal life.

-The city of Sioux Falls, is located on the very eastern edge of the state of South Dakota, less than 20 miles from the Minnesota state border.
-It’s made famous by the cascading of the Big Sioux River over rock formations created by conditions resulting from the ice ages, according to a Wikipedia entry.
+The city of Sioux Falls, located on the very eastern edge of the state of South Dakota, is less than 20 miles from the Minnesota state border.
+Its name is derived from the cascading Big Sioux River, moving over rock formations that were created as a result of ice ages, according to yet another Wikipedia entry.
 The area has been sacred ground to many native peoples for centuries and is the site of burial grounds.

 If you are using the Earned Runs Across America virtual journey as a teaching/learning tool, this week’s segment provide a perfect setting to discuss the “prairie biome”.
 There are online learning modules that you can check out yourself; just search these words.
 The U.S. Forest Service web page “The National Grasslands Story” provides a history of their settlement, disruption, and restoration.